FernaandoJr/astrovista/README.md

 ## ✨ About AstroVista

 **AstroVista** is a modern, full-stack web application that brings the wonders of space directly to your screen.
-Built with cutting-edge technologies, it leverages NASA's Astronomy Picture of the Day (APOD) API to deliver a comprehensive archive of astronomical imagery and scientific content dating back to 1995.
+Built with cutting-edge technologies, it leverages NASA's Astronomy Picture of the Day (APOD) API to deliver a complete archive of astronomical imagery and scientific content dating back to 1995.

 This project showcases a complete enterprise-grade architecture with automated data synchronization, advanced search capabilities, and a beautiful, responsive user interface designed for astronomy enthusiasts and space lovers worldwide.